 A private cloud is a type of cloud computing model where a company or organization creates a dedicated computing environment within their own data center, using virtualization technology to create and manage multiple virtual servers on a single physical server.
 This enables organizations to deliver IT services to their internal users and customers with the benefits of cloud computing, such as self-service, scalability, and automation, while maintaining control over their own infrastructure and data.

 Types of private

 data.
 This type of private cloud is built and managed by the organization's own

-2. Hosted private cloud
+2. Hosted private

 type of private cloud is hosted in a remote data center and provides exclusive

 3. Virtual private cloud